Napoleon and Arthur Bertrand

-General Bertrand (1773-1844), a skilled engineer, joined the French army before Napoleon became ruler of France.
-Bertrand’s courage during the Egyptian expedition attracted Napoleon’s attention, and thereafter Bertrand accompanied Napoleon on most of his campaigns.
+General Henri Bertrand (1773-1844), a skilled engineer, joined the French army before Napoleon became ruler of France.
+Bertrand’s courage during the Egyptian expedition attracted Napoleon’s attention.
+Thereafter, Bertrand accompanied Napoleon on most of his campaigns.

 After the Battle of Austerlitz (1805), Napoleon made Bertrand his aide-de-camp.
-In 1808 he gave him the title of Count and in 1813 named him Grand Marshal of the Palace.
-Bertrand went with Napoleon into exile on Elba in 1814, returned with him to France in 1815, held a command at the Battle of Waterloo, and then agreed to accompany Napoleon to St. Helena.
+In 1808 he gave him the title of Count.
+In 1813 Bertrand became Grand Marshal of the Palace.
+General Bertrand went with Napoleon into exile on Elba in 1814.
+He returned with him to France in 1815 and held a command at the Battle of Waterloo.
+After Napoleon’s defeat, Bertrand agreed to accompany the Emperor into exile on St. Helena.

 There is not another Bertrand in the world.
 I think the mould for making such men is broken.
 He is perfect in every respect.
 Do you want a distinguished officer and the personification of fidelity to his master – see Bertrand: do you want a model for a good son and relative, a tender husband and father, a sincere friend and charming man in society – you will find all this united in him!
 (3)

 Napoleon likened the steadfast, stoical Bertrand to Virgil’s “fidus Achates” – Aeneas’s faithful companion in the Aeneid.
 (4)